-Questions or concerns about discrimination against students based on sex, including sexual harassment should be directed to Lee Auvenshine, General Counsel, 411 N. Gibson St.

-Waxahachie, TX 75165, 972-923-4631 the district Title IX coordinator for students.
-Questions or concerns about discrimination on the basis of a disability should be directed to Ginger

-Robinson, 411 N. Gibson St. Waxahachie, TX 75165 972-923-4631 the district ADA/Section 504 coordinator for students.
+Questions or concerns about discrimination against students based on sex, including sexual harassment should be directed to Sean Cagle, Director of Campus and Student Services 411 N. Gibson St. Waxahachie, TX 75165, 972-923-4631], the district Title IX coordinator for students.
+Questions or concerns about discrimination on the basis of a disability should be directed to Ginger Robinson, 411 N. Gibson St. Waxahachie, TX 75165 972-923-4631 the district ADA/Section 504 coordinator for students.
 All other questions or concerns relating to discrimination based on any other reasons should be directed to the Superintendent.